 Directed by: Richard Pepin

 Most of these bargain-basement epics were quickly (and rightfully) forgotten, but after years of obscurity, they're now being discovered by a new generation of B movie masochists thanks to cheap genre compilation DVDs and lower-tier streaming services.
-Which brings us to tonight's feature presentation, T-Force—a wonderfully schlocky sci-fi/action mash up from the fine folks at PM Entertainment, a sadly defunct VHS trash purveyor that was responsible for reams of stylish DTV dreck back in the day, starring the likes of Erik Estrada, Traci Lords, Don "The Dragon" Wilson, and Anna Nicole Smith.
+This brings us to tonight's feature presentation: T-Force—a wonderfully schlocky sci-fi/action mash-up from the fine folks at PM Entertainment, a sadly defunct VHS trash purveyor that was responsible for reams of stylish DTV dreck back in the day, starring the likes of Erik Estrada, Traci Lords, Don "The Dragon" Wilson, and Anna Nicole Smith.

 T-Force doesn't have an original bone in its body, but it's a whole lot of explosive fun... and as an added bonus, the viewer gets to play "Guess what movie this scene is ripped off from!" throughout the film.

-T-Force takes place sometime in the "near" future (so the filmmakers can get away with the film still using 1990s automobiles, fashions, and tech with a few token "futuristic" touches).
-Everyone's lives have been made easier thanks to the creation of "Cybernauts"—human-like robots (Terminator anyone?) which are programmed to perform menial tasks that humans no longer want to be bothered with, such as chauffeurs, cooks, and maids.
+T-Force takes place sometime in the "near" future (so the filmmakers can get away with using 1990s automobiles, fashions, and tech, with a few token "futuristic" touches).
+Everyone's lives have been made easier thanks to the creation of "Cybernauts"—human-like robots (Terminator, anyone?) which are programmed to perform menial tasks that humans no longer want to be bothered with, such as chauffeurs, cooks, and maids.

 The L.A.P.D. has even adapted a troop of Cybernauts for law enforcement duties (paging RoboCop!) specializing in situations too dangerous for human cops.
 Due to the lethal nature in which they carry out their orders, these 'nauts have been dubbed the "Terminal Force," or "T-Force" for short.